Query Clauses

 Exclusive vs Inclusive Start

-is exclusive - it returns rows starting after the supplied reference row.
+By default start() is exclusive - it returns rows starting after the supplied reference row.
 This is what you usually want for paging:

 // Get next page of results after the last row from previous page